Clinical Trial or Beta Program

 Blue: Uploading data and charging are in progress and are not complete yet

 Green: Uploading data and charging are complete.
-The device is ready to use. *Note that the color change will gradually shift from blue to green.
+The device is ready to use.
 Be aware that the uploading process can take approximately 60 minutes

 The device is attached to the baby shirt: